Tomoki-Okuno/mypage.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Personalized Medicine (Longevity)
+- Double machine learning
+- Prediction-powered inference
-- Dynamic Prediction
+- Causal inference
 - High-dimensional statistics
-- Causal Inference
+- Longevity

 # Education to show in About widget
 education: